LibrariesHacked/helibtech/about-our-sponsors/ptfs.md

 ### Koha Library Management System

 The most widely used library management system with over 15000 systems, Koha open source LMS is developed by libraries.
-PTFS offer hosting of Koha through a web-based client.
-As most PTFS Koha customers do not have dedicated systems staff, hosting is designed to reflect this offering lightweight administration and focused customer support.
+PTFS Europe offer hosting of Koha through a web-based client.
+As most PTFS Europe Koha customers do not have dedicated systems staff, hosting is designed to reflect this offering lightweight administration and focused customer support.

 To find out more you can visit PTFS Europe’s [Koha product page](https://ptfs-europe.com/products/koha-lms/) and about open source library systems and Koha on HELibTech [here](https://www.helibtech.com/core-library-systems/open-source-systems)